15 Emergency Numbers You Need

 1. Local Hospital

-You might need the number to the local hospital if you’re having an issue but don’t necessarily need an ambulance.
+You might need the number to the local hospital if you’re having an issue, but you don’t necessarily need an ambulance.
 You can talk to someone about the medical problem you’re having and see if you can head over to get an evaluation.
 Someone from the hospital may encourage you to come straight to the emergency room, depending on the types of symptoms you’re experiencing.
 If you have a walk-in clinic close by, you might want to check with them first.
 If so, put that number on your list too.

 2. Primary Physician